UTHealth J-1 Visa Sponsorship: for individuals seeking initial J-1 status or transferring J-1 status to UTHealth

 With all new immigration documents at hand, exchange visitors are required to Check-in and obtain clearance from the Office of International Affairs before engaging in authorized activity.

-Applying to CHANGE status to J-1 from another non-immigrant status
+Applying to change status to J-1 from another non-immigrant status

 Non-immigrant visitors who are already in the U.S. on a visa status other than J-1, could be eligible to apply for a change of status to J-1.
-There are two ways to obtain a new non-immigrant status.

 Submitting a Change of Status request (Form I-539) to the U.S. Citizenship and Immigration Services (USCIS) allows the petitioner to remain in the U.S. while the decision is pending, provided the application is filed in a timely manner.
 This means that the current non-immigrant status must still be valid when the government receives the Change of Status application.